Hot weather guidelines

 - Limit strenuous activity outdoors.

-- Check regularly on young children and those children who are physically challenged, wheelchair users, and who have chronic illnesses such as asthma.
+- Check regularly on young children and children with disabilities or who have chronic illnesses such as asthma.

 During an extreme heat alert